Pre Bending Plate

 In addition, there are methods which we can use in order to easily eliminate this problem.
 You can find some of them below:

+Die bending method: First, the straight parts at both ends of the sheet are bent on a press according to the required bending radius.
 This solution involves bending the edges of the workpiece on a press brake before the roll bending process.

 ADDING A “BASE” FOR THE WORKPIECE DURING THE PRE-BENDING